tlenz88/ChIPPy/README.md

 - **Quality check**:

     FastQC is used to check sequence quality prior to running analysis pipeline.
-Statistics such as per base sequence quality, per base sequence content, sequence duplication levels and adapter content are calculated from input '.fastq(.gz)' files.
+Statistics such as per base sequence quality, per base sequence content, sequence duplication levels and adapter content are calculated from input FASTQ files.
 See the [project website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for more details.

 - **Trimming**:

     Trimmomatic is used to perform initial trimming.
 Adapter sequences in the provided 'adapters.txt' file and bases below the quality threshold set by the ```quality [-q]``` argument (default = 30) are removed from the ends of reads.
 The 'adapters.txt' file contains common universal adapters for Illumina platforms, but can be modified to fit a specific protocol.
 Once the reads are trimmed, any reads that are shorter than 25 bp are removed.
-Single-end sequences are then output as '_trimmed.fastq(.gz)' files.
-If using paired-end samples, Trimmomatic checks pairing of forward and reverse reads and outputs '_paired' and '_unpaired' files for each input '.fastq(.gz)' file.
+Single-end sequences are then output as trimmed FASTQ files.
+If using paired-end samples, Trimmomatic checks pairing of forward and reverse reads and outputs paired and unpaired files for each input FASTQ file.
 See the [project website](http://www.usadellab.org/cms/?page=trimmomatic) for more details.

 - **Alignment**:

-    The '_trimmed' and/or '_paired' files are then aligned to the parent genome using Bowtie2.
+    The trimmed and/or paired files are then aligned to the parent genome using Bowtie2.
 Bowtie2 indexes are generated from the FASTA file provided by the ```genome [-g]``` argument if not already available.
 To ensure that all possible alignments are identified, the --very-sensitive argument is used to specify the high-sensitivity mode.
 A single SAM file is output for each aligned sample.
 See the [project website](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for more details.

 - **Deduplication**:

-    PCR duplicates are removed from the SAM formatted '_aligned.sam' genome alignments using ```picard markDuplicates```.
+    PCR duplicates are removed from the SAM files using ```picard markDuplicates```.
 Deduplication metrics are output in a text file.
 See the [project website](https://broadinstitute.github.io/picard/) for more details.

 - **Filtering**:

-    Low-quality reads with Phred score less than 30 are removed from the deduplicated '_dedup.sam' files using ```samtools view```.
-The output BAM format '_dedup.bam' file only includes properly paired aligned reads using the flags ```-f 0x02 -F 0x04```.
+    Low-quality reads with Phred score less than 30 are removed from the deduplicated SAM files using ```samtools view```.
+The filtered BAM files only includes properly paired aligned reads using the flags ```-f 0x02 -F 0x04```.
 See the [project website](https://www.htslib.org/doc/samtools.html) for more details.

 - **Sorting**:

-    Once deduplicated and filtered, the '_dedup.bam' files are sorted by coordinate using ```samtools sort``` to make mapping faster.
+    Once deduplicated and filtered, the filtered BAM files are sorted by coordinate using ```samtools sort``` to make mapping faster.
 See the [project website](https://www.htslib.org/doc/samtools.html) for more details.

 - **Mapping**:

-    To get the depth of coverage at each nucleotide, the '_sorted.bam' files are mapped to the genome using ```samtools depth```.
+    To get the depth of coverage at each nucleotide, the sorted BAM files are mapped to the genome using ```samtools depth```.
 The output BED file is a tab-delimited file with three columns: chromosome name, position and reads.
 See the [project website](https://www.htslib.org/doc/samtools.html) for more details.

 - **Peak calling**: